caprixrwy2/caprixrwy2.github.io/_posts/2019-09-30-plushy-assignment.md

 ![frontofplushy](http://caprixrwy2.github.io/img/Plushy_front.jpg)

-Tip: It is always worth checking and rechecking again and again, over and over!
+Tip: It is always worth checking and rechecking where your positives and negatives are again and again, over and over!